frankkib/QasimsHopital/README.md

 This website for Qasims Hospital whose is my client

-I was contacted and to create an official website where the clients can be to reach and get their FAQs answered and also the type of service the are offered there.
+I was contacted to create an official website where the clients can be to reach and get their FAQs answered and also the type of service the are offered there.